matveikinner/koodihaaste22/app/README.md

 ### Architectural Patterns

-- [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) adaptation to modern single-page applications with [SOLID](https://en.wikipedia.org/wiki/SOLID) principles using [Inversify](https://inversify.io/) for IoC and DI
+ - [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) adaptation to modern single-page applications with [SOLID](https://en.wikipedia.org/wiki/SOLID) principles using [Inversify](https://inversify.io/) for IoC and DI.
+I treat React for what it is; an UI library
  - [Flux Pattern](https://facebook.github.io/flux/docs/in-depth-overview/) with Redux, ReduxToolkit and Redux Saga to manage side-effects
  - [Repository Pattern](https://martinfowler.com/eaaCatalog/repository.html) for managing data retrieval and persistence from different resources
  - Mismash combination of OOP principles together with FP / FRP libraries such as RxJS and Ramda as long as its clean and consistent

 ![Flux Pattern](docs/images/flux_pattern.jpg)